mahzoun/create-8004-agent/README.md

 npm run register
 ```

-This will:
-- Upload `registration.json` to IPFS (or encode as base64)
-- Mint an NFT on the Identity Registry
+**EVM chains:** Uploads metadata to IPFS and mints an NFT on the Identity Registry.

-- Output your agent's on-chain ID
+**Solana:** Validates metadata using `buildRegistrationFileJson()`, uploads to IPFS, and mints a Metaplex Core NFT via the 8004 program.

+After registration, view your agent on [8004scan.io](https://www.8004scan.io/).

 ### 3. Start Your Servers